-The trend in Greek sculpture - and Greek art, for that matter - was towards a sort of natural realism, and the development of the Daedalic style proceeded chronologically.
+The general trend exhibited by the art of classical antiquity was towards a sort of natural realism, and the development of the Daedalic style proceeded chronologically.
 Gradual changes occurred in the shape, proportions and in the modelling of bodies.
-Three types of statue were regular, all symmetrically and frontally composed - the standing naked male, the standing draped female, and the seated draped figure (presumably also female).
+Three types of statue were common - all symmetrically and frontally composed - the standing naked male, the standing draped female, and the seated draped figure (presumably also female).

 The standing naked male is typically beardless and stand with his arms by his sides and his left leg advanced; this type, which lasted throughout the Archaic period, is now known as the 'kouros' type (plural: kouroi).
 The standing draped female is similarly called 'kore' (plural: korai), with feet together and one or both of its arms crossing the body.
 So far, no naked female statue has turned up, though there are naked females on reliefs and the type is common for terracotta plaques and figurines of Daedalic style.
 One may guess that a naked female figure set up in a public place would have offended Greek respectability.
 The seated figure is unsuitable for simple shallow molds and so appears rarely and awkwardly among the small terracottas.
 Nor is the sculptural type much better, with its unconvincing right angle bend from body to legs and the forearms resting flatly along the thighs.
 Among the Daedalic terracottas, female figures greatly outnumber the male and in sculpture too they seem to be more common, perhaps because the comparable Syrian figurines are mostly female and also that drapery conveniently cloaks inexperience in anatomy.
 There is no need or reason to suppose that in the seventh century the Greeks took a much greater interest in female deities than they did in the sixth.